Mother of the Groom Dress

 The silk shantung was underlined with washed/pre-shrunk silk organza, with both layers of each pattern piece hand-basted together before cutting.
 Then each pattern piece (shantung + organza layers) is carefully cut out as one unit.
 The two layers are secured along each sewing line by hand-stitching.

-Engineering the Lace
+Engineering the lace

 The lace required much more attention to detail when laying out the pattern pieces for cutting, to engineer the embroidery design symmetrically left-to-right, matching at every seam, and with the scallop position perfectly overlapping the waist seam.
 Each bodice piece was carefully cutting in the lace, with ample seam allowance.
 Each sewing line was marked on the lace by hand-basted thread.